naidu-kjml/iam/README.md

 ## Usage

 This project uses some of our own custom Go packages.
-If you encounter issues please consult: <https://gitlab.skypicker.com/go/packages#usage>
+If you encounter issues please consult <https://gitlab.skypicker.com/go/packages#usage>.

 Create `.env.yaml` file and set environment variables.
 Check `.env-sample.yaml` to see all the possible variables.